-The BAFT Global Councils Forum serves as the leading international forum bringing the financial community, its partners, and providers together.
+The 2023 BAFT Global Councils Forum is the premier international platform uniting the transaction banking community, its partners, and providers together.

 08:30 – 09:30

 Interest rate hikes, stubborn inflationary pressures, slow or no growth, what does this mean for the future?
 Within the macro-economic context of changing reference points and shifting economic centers of power, which geographies and/or industries can opportunistically stand out and thrive?
 How are bankers and corporate treasurers adapting, and leveraging new tools (AI, data, and others) to be more resilient with new strategies to successfully navigate within the current context?